iTxTechnologies/Laravel-Resx-Converter/README.md

 ## Usage

 First of all, make sure that the folders for every language you are trying to convert are present in your `/app/lang` directory.
-Then, make sure that the base language, the one in the flat [name].resx files, is set as your default locale and fallback locale in `/app/config/app.php`.
+Then, make sure that the base language, the one in the flat [name].resx files, is set as your fallback locale in `/app/config/app.php`.
 Finally, transfer your .resx files in a folder called `resx` in your `public` folder.
 When that is done, simply call the command from the command line:

 ```